 Introduction to CSS Text Outline

 Text outline in CSS is also called as text-stroke.
-Such as text-shadow in CSS, this can also be used in the text content to highlight some important parts or make it look different than the regular text, to attract the attention of the audience of the respective page.
-This is a property that is under experiment and is only supported by the browsers that extend support to ‘WebKit’.
-Hence, the syntax also uses the prefix of WebKit when being used in the code. (-webkit-text-stroke).
+Such as text-shadow in CSS can also be used in the text content to highlight some important parts or make it look different than the regular text to attract the attention of the audience of the respective page.
+The text-stroke property is currently under experiment and is only supported by browsers that extend support to ‘WebKit’.
+Hence, the syntax also uses WebKit’s prefix when used in the code. (-webkit-text-stroke).

 Syntax of Text-stroke in CSS

-Text-stroke can be used as internal CSS or inline CSS, or External CSS.
+You can use the text-stroke property in CSS as internal CSS, inline CSS, or external CSS.
 The syntax for text-stroke is:

 Syntax: